ekkis/sms-receive/README.md

 Returns an array of objects comprising phone numbers available for receipt of messages, and the countries where these ar located e.g.
 ```
-{
+[{
 	loc: 'United States',
 	nbr: '+1 2015471451'
-}
+}]
 ```
 ### messages(sender, regexp, receiver)
+* `sender` the phone number expected to send a message
+* `regexp` a regular expression used to find a match
+* `receiver` the receiving phone number to inspect

 Retrieves a list of the messages recently sent to the given receiver by various senders.
-This list shifts across time.
+This list shifts across time as the service expires old messages.
 The objects returned comprise a sender phone number, the message, and a time offset when the message was sent e.g.
 ```
-{
+[{
 	sender: '19852502821',
 	message: 'Use 428210 como seu codigo de login para o Tinder.
 (Account Kit by Facebook)',
 	time: '2 minutes ago'
-}
+}]
 ```
 ### check(sender, regexp, receiver)
 * `sender` specifies the phone number sending the message